-Bombshell Alexa Collins Looks Smoking Hot On The Beach In Itty-Bitty Nude Bikini
+Bombshell Alexa Collins Looks Smoking-Hot On The Beach In Itty-Bitty Nude Bikini

 Alexa Collins is in a bikini yet again on Instagram, much to the delight of her thousands of fans.

 On Friday, October 18, the American model wowed her 604,000 followers with her second bikini post of the day, and it certainly did not disappoint.
-The photo saw the babe touching down in Maho Beach, which is one of the many destinations of the babe’s birthday cruise through the Caribbean.
-A gorgeous view of the turquoise sea and bright blue sky provided a breathtaking background to the 24-year-old eye-catching Instagram upload, but it was Alexa herself that captivated her audience.
+The photo saw the babe touching down in Maho Beach, which is one of the many destinations of the babe’s birthday cruise around the Caribbean.
+A gorgeous view of the turquoise sea and bright blue sky provided a breathtaking background to the 24-year-old’s eye-catching Instagram upload, but it was Alexa herself that captivated her audience.

-The blonde bombshell had her arms stretched high above her head in the snap, throwing up peace signs while sporting a huge grin across her face, clearly excited to be able to spend a relaxing day on the beautiful beach.
+The blond bombshell had her arms stretched high above her head in the snap, throwing up peace signs while sporting a huge grin across her face, clearly excited to be able to spend a relaxing day on the beautiful beach.
 Her followers certainly seemed excited as well, though it was probably the model’s flawless bikini body that got their emotions stirring.

 Alexa sent pulses racing as she posed for the sizzling snap in nothing but a nude bikini that almost blended in perfectly with her bronzed skin, giving her a nearly-nude appearance at first glance.
 Further inspection revealed that the babe was, in fact, sporting a two-piece, though the coverage it provided was minimal.

 The social media sensation’s itty-bitty swimsuit included a sexy, triangle-style top outlined with a dainty crochet detail and a plunging neckline that left plenty of cleavage well on display.
-Her matching bikini bottoms were equally-as-revealing, providing coverage to only what was necessary and exposing her curvy booty and sculpted legs almost in their entirety.
+Her matching bikini bottoms were equally revealing, providing coverage to only what was necessary and exposing her curvy booty and sculpted legs almost in their entirety.
 Its waistband sat high up on her hips, accentuating her trim waist and chiseled abs — both of which often make an appearance on Alexa’s Instagram page.

-To accessorize her look, Alexa sported a pair of oversized sunglasses with pink lenses, and wore a set of gorgeous statement earrings for a bit of bling.
-Her platinum tresses were styled in a half-up, half-down hair do the gently blew in the wind, and she rocked a minimal makeup look that made her striking features shine.
+To accessorize her look, Alexa sported a pair of oversized sunglasses with pink lenses and wore a set of gorgeous statement earrings for a bit of bling.
+Her platinum tresses were styled in a half-up, half-down hairdo the gently blew in the wind, and she rocked a minimal makeup look that made her striking features shine.

 Unsurprisingly, the latest addition to the Instagram model’s feed was a huge hit with her thousands of fans.
-At the time of this writing, the post is already nearly over 1,000 likes after just 25 minutes of going live, and has earned dozens of comments with compliments for Alexa’s jaw-dropping display.
+At the time of this writing, the post was over 1,000 likes within just 25 minutes of going live and earned dozens of comments with compliments for Alexa’s jaw-dropping display.

 “The most beautiful as always,” one person wrote, while another said that the beach itself looked “as incredible” as Alexa.